-These types of statements are considered fluff by most HR professionals.
-So, if a recruiter has written these qualities on the job description and you wish to highlight them, the key is to show that you possess these qualities without stating the fact.
-For example, if you wish to highlight that you are a fast learner and can pick up new systems quickly, you could write something like ‘In my previous role at (company), I was a proficient user of (insert database/software name).’
+These types of statements in a cover letter are considered fluff by most HR professionals.
+So, if a recruiter has written these qualities on the job description and you wish to highlight them, the key is to show and briefly explain that you possess these qualities without stating the fact.
+For example, if you wish to highlight that you are a fast learner and can pick up new systems quickly, you could write something like 'In my previous role at (company), I was a proficient user of (insert database/software name).'
 This is simple, but shows that you can pick up new systems and have experience with that particular program.

 6. 'I work well independently and as part of a team'

-This is a popular phrase that has worked its way into many a cover letter for years, so don’t feel bad if it plays a starring role in yours.
-It’s true that employers often seek candidates who can work autonomously and be a team player, but you don’t need to put it on your cover letter.
+This is one of the most popular cliché lines that has worked its way into many a cover letter for years, so don't feel bad if it plays a starring role in yours.
+It's true that employers and hiring managers often seek candidates who can work autonomously and be a team player, but you don't need to put it on your cover letter.
 You only get a few paragraphs to impress so use them wisely and remove the fluff.
 By using specific language, you can use your CV to highlight what you accomplished individually and collaboratively.

 7. 'This is exactly the kind of role I'm looking for'

 That may be true, but chances are this is the exact kind of role 240 other candidates are looking for, too.
 The recruiter or hiring manager already knows that you're interested in the role – they're looking at your cover letter for that reason.
 Your goal is to convince them why this job is right for you by demonstrating your relevant experience and personal attributes.
 And, more importantly, your goal is to convince them why you are a perfect match for the job.
 Speaking of…